-Although the rate of business failures has dropped below the record high of 2009, failure rates in the last three years were still well above the rates seen before the start of the economic crisis.
-It’s easy for owners to blame the recession for their firm’s demise, but is the state of the economy really the greatest risk to small businesses, or are managers who underestimate the importance of marketing and cashflow taking the biggest risk of all?
+Although the rate of business failures has dropped below the record high of 2009, failure rates are still well above the rates seen before the start of the economic crisis.
+It's easy for owners to blame the recession for their firm's demise, but is the state of the economy really the greatest risk to small businesses, or are managers who underestimate the importance of marketing and cashflow taking the biggest risk of all?
 Jo Russell finds out

 Of those companies that have failed since the start of the economic crisis, a significant number will have failed to understand the risks facing them and will not have taken the necessary steps to prevent the risk becoming reality.
 Forewarned is forearmed.

 When asked directly, by researchers from the Nottingham University Centre for Risk and Insurance Studies, more than half of small businesses thought that reduced demand was their biggest business risk.
 But separate analysis from Money Advice Direct shows that the most common reasons for failure are either marketing related – poor customer targeting, failing to meet needs of customers and lack of market research – or linked to cashflow and cost control.

 Is there a discrepancy there?
 Probably not, says Richard Sorsky, director of Money Advice Direct.
 “Reduced demand is the phone not ringing, and under-demand for your products or services.
 And that comes down to bad market research,” he says.
 “We call it the ‘soap opera syndrome’.
 People have an idea and think they will set up a business.
 They know how to make things but nothing about sales or marketing.”

 Understanding your customers, and also their value, is crucial, agrees Richard Neal whose business, Lancing Press, got into trouble when it acquired a distressed company with poor quality customers.
 The company acquired had a poor client base, in that clients generated low margins and were late payers.